 If the school makes every reasonable effort to contact an applicant on the waitlist to enquire as to their intentions to remain on the list (and therefore make the registration payment for the next year) or to offer a place at the school, and the family cannot be contacted by phone or email, then the applicant’s name will be removed from the waitlist.

-Grade placement is determined by the age of the child, not by the grade level that the child attended in their previous school.
-Exceptions are made, if it is thought to be in the best interests of the child’s probability of success to be placed in a alternate grade level.
-(See below for further details.)
+Grade placement is determined by the birthdate of the child, not by the grade level that the child attended in their previous school.
+Exceptions are made only if it is thought to be in the best interests of the child’s probability of success (See below for further details).

 School cannot meet the student’s needs / Student does not meet ISU’s requirements

-If by the end of the first year of a student’s enrolment at ISU, it is determined that ISU is not able to meet the student’s educational needs or that the student does not meet ISU’s requirements, the family will be advised and required to withdraw the student at the end of the school year (or earlier if necessary in extreme situations).
+If by the end of the first year of a student’s enrolment at ISU, it is determined that ISU is not able to meet the student’s educational needs or that the student does not meet ISU’s requirements, the family will be advised and required to withdraw the student at the end of the school year (or earlier, in extreme situations).